 Suppose your crossbite leads to health complications down the road.
 In that case, insurance will probably be able to cover all or most of the expenses.

 If you don’t have dental insurance, you don’t have to worry.
-Flossy helps people without dental insurance gain access to the care they need at the prices they want.
+Flossy can be an alternative to dental insurance or a supplemental discount for procedures not covered by insurance.
+Flossy helps people gain access to the care they need at the prices they want.
 With your free membership, you can get treatment from top-rated dentists at up to 50% off the national average.

 With our pay-as-you-go transparent pricing model, you’ll only pay for the services you receive.
 And since there’s no waiting period to see a professional, you can use your membership immediately and start towards a healthier smile.